Projects financed by the European Union

 Our Faculty also actively participates in research projects financed by national and regional authorities in Spain as well as by private foundations.

-To find out more about IESE’s work in this area, contact the manager of the Research Project Unit, Sofia Anisimova, on +34 932 534 200 or email@example.com.
+To find out more about IESE’s work in this area, contact the Associate Director of the Research Projects Unit, Sofia Anisimova, on +34 932 534 200 or email@example.com.